michaelmartinsb/miumiu-website-recreation/README.md

 To customize for different needs:

-1. **Colors**: Update color values in CSS files to match your brand
+1. **Colors**: Update color values in CSS files to match your brand (currently set to a light theme)
 2. **Typography**: Replace or modify font styles in CSS
 3. **Content**: Update HTML with your own text and images
 4. **Structure**: Modify the HTML structure as needed while maintaining the responsive design